Summary of generation 8

 In short, back in those days, I thought to be very knowledgeable in all things that mattered.
 Yet, thinking again about that time, I think that my lacunes were already quite evident.

 I've never been good at interacting with others.
-Nor I've ever understood why people seem to love small talk so much, while, at the same time, they keep so much of the information that really matters implied between the lines.
-Willing or not, this is one of the things I had to learn the hard way, when reaching the real world of grown-ups, and I wouldn't say I totally managed to master it yet.
+Nor I've ever understood why people seem to love small talk so much, but, at the same time, they also keep so much implied between the lines.
+Willing or not, this is one of the things I had to learn the hard way, when entering the real world of grown-ups, and I wouldn't say I totally managed to master it yet.

 There were two main issues bugging me in my youth, namely the robots' revolt in New Sixam, and the attitude of the majority of the world population towards environmental concerns.